Ami-Solution/Multi-Token-smart-contracts/test/TestSuite.md

 * STACK: cannot close channel with amount greater than deposited
 * User: cannot close channel with user-address-signed signature
 * STACK: cannot close a channel with a STACK-signed signature

+* User: should not be able to closeWithoutSignature on an open channel
+* STACK: should not be be able to closeWithoutSignature on an open channel

 * User: cannot use same nonce for contesting channel
 * STACK: cannot use same nonce for contesting channel
 * User: cannot use same nonce as previously used to close